Buy Monstera Marmorata Online

-Monstera marmorata is a rare variety of the classic monstera deliciosa (swiss cheese plant).
-This slow-growing epiphytic vine is well known for its large glossy green leaves, which are usually spotted and/or variegated.
-We highly recommend keeping this plant in a medium light spot, away from direct sunlight.
-Be sure to give the roots plenty of space and use an extra chunky mix for best growth.
-Don’t overwater this plant; wait until the top couple of inches of the soil are dry before watering again.
-Monstera marmorata is pet safe!
+Monstera marmorata is a rare subspecies of Monstera deliciosa (swiss cheese plant).
+The huge glossy green leaves of this slow-growing epiphytic vine are commonly speckled and/or variegated.
+We strongly advise keeping this plant in a medium-light location, away from direct sunlight.
+For the best growth, give the roots plenty of room and use an extra chunky mix.
+Water this plant only when the top couple of inches of soil is dry before watering again.
+Monstera marmorata is not toxic to pets!

 Essential Tools for Monstera Marmorata Yellow Plant Care